Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

 Construction / Parking Updates NEW!

 What's New at LAVC?
-Welcome to the reVitalization of Los Angeles Valley College...
+Learn How the reVitalization of Los Angeles Valley College is now underway...

 Valley College is currently undergoing a $612 million renovation and building project to renovate existing buildings and build new sustainable buildings.
 Existing classroom buildings are being updated with new technology and energy efficient standards.
 In addition, all new campus structures are being built as LEED-certified (Leadership in Energy and Environmental Design) buildings.